 Who receives God’s deifying Grace?

 According to the teachings of Orthodoxy, only Orthodox Christians can receive the deifying Grace of God.
 Why?
 We know that Christ is our Savior and our salvation.
 Therefore, we cannot access salvation without Christ and the Church He established as His Body.
-Since deifying Grace is what helps us obtain salvation and union with God, it belongs exclusively within Christ’s Body. there is no sanctifying grace outside of Christ and His Body (the Church).
+Since deifying Grace is what helps us obtain salvation and union with God, it belongs exclusively within Christ’s Body.
+There is no sanctifying grace outside of Christ and His Body (the Church).
 The Lord planted His vineyard and placed a hedge around it (Mt.
 21:33).
 There are those who are inside, and those who are outside (1 Cor.
 5:12).
 Those outside do not receive God’s deifying Grace.

 Does that mean everyone outside the Church is damned?

-Absolutely not!
-Saint Athanasius the Great, explains that God did not save man through a command or an act of will because man would have simply become as Adam was before the Fall.
+Saint Athanasius the Great, explains that God did not save man through a command or an act of will, because man would have simply become as Adam was before the Fall.
 The grace would have been external, not incorporated into his body.
 This distinction is the key to understanding how salvation is still possible outside the Church.
 Saint Diadochos, Bishop of Photiki (5th century), provides a more direct explanation:

 Before Holy Baptism, grace encourages the soul toward good from the outside, while Satan lurks in its depths, trying to block all the intellect’s ways of approach to the Divine.
 But from the moment we are reborn through baptism, the demon is outside, grace within.
 Thus, whereas before Baptism error ruled the soul, after Baptism Truth rules it.